GregSandoval/compiler-parser/README.md

 every grammar symbol and token with a class.
 These classes are nodes within the PST or AST.
 Using classes was an important architectural decision, as it allowed me to use the visitor pattern to build out better compiler phases.
-This may not be entirely clear now, but later compiler phases would benefit greatly from this decision.
+The benefits aren't so clear now, but later compiler phases would benefit greatly from this decision.

 ## A7 Grammar
-Below is the uneditied context free grammar for the A7 programming language.
-In order to be processed by the parser I had to remove all the left recursion and the left common prefixes.
+Below is the unedited context free grammar for the A7 programming language.
+In order to be processed by the parser I had to remove all the left recursion, and the left common prefixes.
 ```
 Pgm = kwdprog Vargroup Fcndefs Main